bodrick/awesome/TOPICS.md

 *   [mayuki/Cocona](https://github.com/mayuki/Cocona) - Micro-framework for .NET console application.
 Cocona makes it easy and fast to build console applications on .NET.
 *   [adambajguz/Typin](https://github.com/adambajguz/Typin) - Declarative framework for interactive CLI applications
 *   [maartenba/rider-content](https://github.com/maartenba/rider-content) - A curated list of content around JetBrains Rider
+*   [KirillOsenkov/MSBuildStructuredLog](https://github.com/KirillOsenkov/MSBuildStructuredLog) - A logger for MSBuild that records a structured representation of executed targets, tasks, property and item values.
 *   [microsoft/WindowsAppSDK](https://github.com/microsoft/WindowsAppSDK) - The Windows App SDK empowers all Windows desktop apps with modern Windows UI, APIs, and platform features, including back-compat support, shipped via NuGet.
 *   [Sergio0694/ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1, and dynamically generated HLSL compute shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀
 *   [bamotav/Hangfire.RecurringJobAdmin](https://github.com/bamotav/Hangfire.RecurringJobAdmin) - A dashboard to manage Hangfire's recurring jobs.